 You have 2 choices concerning the Web Acceleration service:

-- Whitelist all the IP addresses ranges used by that acceleration service.
+- Grant access to all the IP addresses ranges used by that acceleration service.
 Please contact Shotgun Support to obtain the IP ranges.

 - Disable the acceleration service.

-Whitelisting is a challenge with the Web Acceleration service.
+Allowing a list is a challenge with the Web Acceleration service.
 That service uses a wide range of IPs, that can change over time.
-We however recommend to keep the Web Acceleration service enabled as performance and reliability is greatly improved for clients outside America.
+We however recommend keeping the Web Acceleration service enabled as performance and reliability are greatly improved for clients outside America.

 Shotgun is using AWS S3 to store your content.
 As for the Web Acceleration Service, you have 2 options regarding AWS S3:

 - Use the Shotgun S3 Proxy.
-This options is available only for clients storing media in the Oregon region.
+This option is available only for clients storing media in the Oregon region.

 S3 has a variable IP scheme, meaning that the IPs are changing over time.
-This makes it hard to whitelist.
+This makes it hard to allow access.
 To overcome that, we are offering a S3 Proxy.
-Even if harder to implement, whitelisting AWS IPs is the approach we recommend.
+Even if harder to implement, allowing a list of AWS IPs is the approach we recommend.

 Proxy Server and Firewall Configuration

 Because the proxy implementation may vary, we won’t get into the specifics.
 However, a proxy configured to allow traffic to Shotgun should: